The rational homology of spaces of long links: A cosimplicial model for the singular chain complex of the space of long links

 \section{A cosimplicial model for the singular chain complex of the space of long links}

-The goal of this section is to detail the proof of Theorem~\ref{thm1} announced in the introduction.
+The goal of this section is to prove Theorem~\ref{thm1} announced in the introduction.
 Before doing that, we state some intermediate results.
 As in Section~\ref{section2}, the ground field in this section is $\mathbb{Q}$.

 Let us start with the definition of a \textit{right $\Gamma$-module}.

 \begin{defn} \begin{enumerate} \item[$\bullet$] We define $\Gamma$ to be the category of finite pointed sets, the morphisms being the maps preserving the base point. \item[$\bullet$] A \emph{right $\Gamma$-module} is a contravariant functor from $\Gamma$ to chain complexes $\emph{Ch}_*$. \end{enumerate} \end{defn}